-3.1 DEVELOPMENT DESCRIPTION
+3.1 Development Description

-John Cunningham has indicated his intention to shorty apply to Sligo County Council for planning permission for a residential development on a o.2ha site in Kuboglashy, Ballysadare, Co.
+In June 2021, Carty Contractors Ltd applied to Sligo County Council for planning permission for a residential development on a site in Knockbeg West, Collooney, Co.
 Sligo.
-Planning permission is being sought here for the construction of the following:
+Planning permission is being sought here for the following: